acm-uiuc/til/_til/rails/retrieve-an-object-if-it-exists.md

+---
-# Retrieve An Object If It Exists
+title: Retrieve An Object If It Exists
+category: rails
+---

 Rails' Active Support provides the `blank?` and `present?` convenience methods as extensions to many objects.
 It also extends the Object class by